 Enhanced materialized view capabilities

-V4.3.5 BP4 continues to enhance the capabilities of materialized views.
-Functionally, it supports incremental refreshes of materialized views without refreshing dimension tables.
+V4.3.5 BP4 continues to enhance materialized view capabilities.
+From the perspective of functionality, it supports incremental refresh of materialized views without refreshing dimension tables.
 When creating a materialized view, you can use the new AS OF PROCTIME() syntax to specify tables that do not need to be refreshed.
-During incremental refreshes, the incremental data of these tables will not be refreshed.
-Additionally, single-table aggregation incremental refresh materialized views now support the MIN() and MAX() aggregate functions.
-In terms of usability, it supports automated management of MLOG tables: when creating an incremental refresh materialized view, the system automatically creates or replaces the required MLOG tables for the base table and periodically cleans up redundant MLOG tables in the background.
-The view content and error information for creating materialized views have also been optimized.
+During the incremental refresh of a materialized view, the incremental data of these tables will not be refreshed.
+Single-table aggregation incremental refresh materialized views support the MIN() and MAX() aggregate functions.
+From the perspective of usability, it supports automatic management of MLOG tables.
+When creating an incremental refresh materialized view, the system automatically creates or replaces the required MLOG tables for the base table and periodically cleans up redundant MLOG tables in the background.
+It also optimizes the view content and error messages for creating materialized view.

 Disabled full bypass import by default for AP parameter templates.